Ben & Jerry's

 Ben & Jerry's is known for their original flavors, many of which incorporate foods and desserts mixed with ice cream.
-Some of these flavors have been themed after musicians, comedians, and public figures, such as Jerry Garcia, Stephen Colbert, Colin Kaepernick, and Phish.
+Some of these flavors have been themed after musicians, comedians, and public figures, such as Jerry Garcia, Stephen Colbert, Jimmy Fallon, Colin Kaepernick, and Phish.
 The company and its two founders have also been noted for their political activism and advocacy for social justice.
 This includes the way their products have been manufactured, marketed, and distributed.